tmtran11/jitsi/README.md

 # jitsi

-jitsi is a plugin for ...
+jitsi is a plugin for group chat in Discourse

 ## Installation